 This can be for example your name, the name of your company, your favorite sports team, your dog’s name, or this in combination with an easy number combination such as 123 or 111.

-Did you know that one of the most common colors used in, or as a password, is the colour “blue”–the colour of Twitter, Facebook, and Linkedin’s logo?
+Did you know that one of the most common colours used in, or as a password, is the colour “blue”–the colour of Twitter, Facebook, and Linkedin’s logo?
 This is a good example that most people might not be particularly creative when choosing a password, but choosing whatever is literally under their nose, making it very easy for cyber criminals.

 “If your email account is taken over by cybercriminals, they can effectively gain control over all your other Internet accounts.
-The strongest defense you have against this is a strong, unique password coupled with two-factor authentication,” – Christian Andersson, Security Engineer in Tripletex.
+The strongest defence you have against this is a strong, unique password coupled with two-factor authentication,” – Christian Andersson, Security Engineer in Tripletex.